Actress Patty Duke Learned About Faith in God Through Blind Activist Helen Keller

 By Dr. Diane Howard, Contributing Writer

-Last year, we lost many remarkable actors.
+In the last few years, we lost many remarkable actors.
 One was Patty Duke, who was a notable American actress of stage, film and television.
 She won an Academy Award at 16 for her role as Helen Keller in THE MIRACLE WORKER in 1962, a role she had first performed on Broadway, where it won the Tony Award for Best Play.

 A year later, she starred in her own TV show, THE PATTY DUKE SHOW, where she played identical cousins.